Eric3939/FiGS-MoD/README.md

 ## Running the algorithm
 Before you run:<br>
-  We call a hub protein (a protein that interacts with several other proteins) a linear motif binding domain protein (LMBD protein).
+  We call a hub protein (a protein that interacts with several other proteins) a linear motif binding domain protein (**LMBD protein**).
 The algorithm (method 1 and 3) finds all the interacting proteins of a LMBD protein and search for a motif within them.
-We call these interacting proteins a LMBD protein network.
+We call these interacting proteins a **LMBD protein network**.
 The protein-protein interactions are obtained from BioGRID, filtered as described in our paper (restricted to low-throughput data or interactions supported by ≥2 sources).

 ### Step 1 - Clone repository and install dependencies